 The transfer deadline is fast approaching, with Premier League clubs desperately scrambling to bolster their squads with last-minute additions before the window slams shut.

-Deadline day has evolved in a football frenzy for fans, supporters glued to the news as they eagerly anticipate late drama.
+Deadline day has evolved into a football frenzy for fans, supporters glued to the news as they eagerly anticipate late drama.
 Throughout Premier League history we’ve seen some major additions arrive on deadline day, though some have been rather more successful than others.

 Here are six of the best transfer deadline day deals in Premier League history.